phpman > man > mdadm(8)

 If mdadm detects that udev is not configured, it will create the devices in /dev itself.

-devices that could be created: one that could be partitioned using standard partitioning
+vices that could be created: one that could be partitioned using standard partitioning tools

-tools and one that could not.
-Since 2.6.28 that distinction is no longer relevant as both
+and one that could not.
+Since 2.6.28 that distinction is no longer relevant as both type of

-type of devices can be partitioned. mdadm will normally create the type that originally
+devices can be partitioned. mdadm will normally create the type that originally could not be

-use.
 This can be controlled with the --auto option.
-In particular, a value of "mdp" or
+In particular, a value of "mdp" or "part" or

 The value given to --auto can also be given in the configuration file as a word starting